Tunisian–Algerian War (1705)

-The Tunisian–Algerian War of 1705 was a military conflict fought between the Beylik of Tunis and the Regency of Algiers, being primarily caused by the desire of Algiers to cripple the power of Tunis for the foreseeable future, due to their participation in the Maghrebi War.
+The Tunisian–Algerian War of 1705 was a military conflict between the Beylik of Tunis and the Regency of Algiers.
+The Regency wanted to cripple Tunis' power due to their participation in the Maghrebi War.

 Background

-During the Maghrebi war, The Regency suffered from brutal campaigns from both the West and East by the Moroccan and Tunisian alliance.
-The Dey of Algiers Hadj Hassen-Chaouch who was in charge during the rest of the war, was mainly helped by his Agha Hadj Mustapha(fr), an important figure in the Maghrebi War.
-His first battles took place in the Western Beylik during the Mascara Campaign from the Moroccan army of Moulay Ismail who had started pillaging all of the western cities of the beylik of oran.
-In 1701, Hadj Mustapha helped his vassal Ali Khodja Bey in Constantine, who then died trying to defend Constantine from the army of Ibrahim el Sharif.
-Mustapha would then meet the Tunisians near Setif and win the Battle of Jouami' al-Ulama with few casualties.
-The war ended with the assassination of Murad III and his entire family by Ibrahim el Sharif, who had more specific plans after his return from Istanbul.
+During the Maghrebi war, the Regency suffered brutal campaigns from the east and west by the Moroccan and Tunisian alliance.
+The Dey (ruler) of the Regency, Hadj Hassen-Chaouch, was in charge during the war and was helped by his Agha (chief) Hadj Moustapha.
+Chaouch's first battles were in the Western Beylik during the Mascara Campaign when Moulay Ismail's Moroccan army pillaged western cities of the Western Beylik.
+In 1701, Moustapha helped his vassal Ali Khodja Bey in Constantine; Bey died trying to defend Constantine from the army of Ibrahim el Sharif.
+Moustapha then met the Tunisians near Setif and won the Battle of Jouami' al-Ulama with few casualties.
+The war ended with the assassination of Murad III and his family by Ibrahim el Sharif, who had more specific plans after his return from Istanbul.

 The war

-After the Maghrebi war, the Dey Hadj Chaouch resigned from being Dey and appointed Hadj Moustapha for his numerous victories during the war.
-The regency, however, suffered from a lack of money due to the war.
-Consequently, The Dey would unnecessarily raise taxes trying to raise some money for the already crumbling state.
-But even with all that, the only beneficial way to gain money, was to turn towards the neighboring state of Tunis.
+After the Maghrebi war, Hadj Hassen-Chaouch resigned and appointed Hadj Moustapha as Dey for his wartime victories.
+However, the Regency lacked money due to the war, so the Dey raised taxes in a vain attempt to raise money for the crumbling state.
+The only feasible way to gain money was from the neighboring state of Tunis.